Essential Administrative and Policy Information

 Final Exams & Proctoring

-With the abrupt transition to remote teaching, many faculty will find that giving a traditional, proctored final exam virtually may be neither convenient nor feasible.
+When offering courses remotely, many faculty will find that giving a traditional, proctored final exam virtually may be neither convenient nor feasible.
 Faculty are encouraged to think of alternative ways to assess student performance or to deliver exams.

 Recording Live Sessions and Privacy